gooseontheloose/Website-Code-Snippets/README.md

 # Website-Code-Snippets
-Collection of various website snipppets in html
+Collection of various website snipppets in html from this project https://github.com/gooseontheloose/Resume-Portfolio-Site-2.1.0